dkrpv/tf-Animal-Guess/README.md

 20:18
 AHAHAHAHHA, Problem solved, I shall make the user feed their animal pictures to my Neural Net, thus I don't need a giant database. p.s - Jahu declined the idea.

+20:27
+I din't find any datasets for animals, but found a giant dog breed database.
+My animal guesser is now a dog guesser.